Off-The-Beaten-Path Places In Tokyo

 Walk down the street connecting Kichijoji Station to Kichijoji Park.
 You’ll pass by many antique stores and boutique cafes before you reach a large lake in the center of the park.
 There’s a small zoo here famous for its interactive squirrel exhibit, and a small temple where you’ll see many neighborhood locals coming to pray.

-Southeast of Tokyo’s city center is Todoroki Ravine park, an off-the-beaten-path Tokyo park that makes it hard to believe you’re still in the city.
+Southeast of Tokyo’s city center is Todoroki Ravine park, an off-the-beaten-path Tokyo park.
+This hidden gem is such a stark contract to the city center that it makes it hard to believe you’re still in the city.

 The ravine is located on the banks of the small Yazawa River, where you’ll have to descend some stairs in order to reach it.
-Even on the hottest days, the drop in elevation and the tree canopy will make you feel much cooler than you’re used to.
+Even on the hottest days, the drop in elevation and the tree canopy will make you feel much cooler than the surface.

 Inside the park is about 1.3 km of walking trails, plus a few small shrines and a teahouse.
 Wander through the Japanese garden of the tea house, then have a rest for free inside its main traditional building.